 My name is Angelina Gauthier, and I am an educator and elementary school principal with over 20 years of experience teaching, leading, and coaching children and youth.

 I have been writing since I was three, when I would narrate and my Dad would type my stories on his state of the art Royal portable typewriter.
 My mom further developed my love of words by reading stories and singing songs.

 I value kindness, which I share with my students on a daily basis.
 I teach and encourage social emotional learning, foster successful learner traits and promote a culture of kindness.

-I live in beautiful central British Columbia, Canada, and enjoy spending school holidays and summers travelling or enjoying the outdoors with my husband and grown family.
+I enjoy writing, reading, hiking, travelling and enjoying the outdoors with my husband and grown family.

 I love getting feedback on my books or shirts, seeing photos of students reading or wearing "Let Kindness Shine" shirts, or getting updates on how your kindness initiatives are going.